learn-co-curriculum/dsc-spark-docker-installation/README.md

 ### Sign up on Docker Hub
 Upon running Kitematic, you will be asked to sign up on Docker Hub.
 This is optional, but it is recommended as it can allow to share your Docker containers and run them on different machines.

-This option can be accessed via "My Repos" Section in the Kitematic GUI.
+This option can be accessed via "My Repos" section in the Kitematic GUI.

 <img src="./images/hub.png" width=400>